Support for the community of Badger Farm & Oliver’s Battery during the Covid-19 crisis.

 Purchase a Volunteer Shopping Card here.

-Tesco Extra at Winnall is open from 8am–10pm Monday to Saturday and 10am–4pm on Sunday, with priority time for elderly and vulnerable customers and NHS workers on alternate days from 9am to 10am.
+Tesco Extra at Winnall is open from 6am–midnight Monday to Saturday and 10am–4pm on Sunday, with priority time for elderly and vulnerable customers on Sunday and Wednesday from 9am to 10am.
 Opening hours vary for some facilities and services.
 See their website for more information.

 Hampshire Fare exists to support local food, drink and craft producers.
 They are a not-for-profit organisation working closely with over 400 businesses involved in rearing, growing and making an array of produce including cheese, wine, beer, meat, charcuterie, pies, spirits, cider and more.
 Some of their members provide a home delivery service.
 See their Where to buy page to find out more.